Cheetah0x/AccountContract/READMe.md

 # Aztec Shared State Proof of Concept

 This proof-of-concept app demonstrates how users can share state using Aztec’s native Account Abstraction.
-The smart contract is a Schnorr Account containing logic for a simple expense-tracking app, similar to Splitwise.
+The smart contract is a Schnorr Account containing logic for a simple expense-tracking app between trusted parties.

 The project includes end-to-end tests and a demo frontend built with vanilla React and Webpack.

-**Note**: The current contract uses Aztec-nargo version 0.59.0.
+**Note**: The current contract uses Aztec-nargo version 0.60.0.

 ## Getting Started